 Ritter Library has a book collection of more than 200,000 volumes.
-The Library subscribes to approximately 700 print journals and provides on-line electronic access to over 19,000 journals.
-Approximately 145 on-line databases are available for student use, including ERIC, Academic Search Premier, Lexis-Nexis, and PyscINFO and PsycAritcles.
+The Library subscribes to approximately 600 print journals and provides on-line electronic access to over 25,000 journals.
+Approximately 145 on-line databases are available for student use, including ERIC, Academic Search Premier, Lexis-Nexis, and PyscINFO.
 Through OhioLINK, an Ohio-wide academic library consortium, Baldwin-Wallace students have borrowing privileges at most of Ohio's other academic libraries.
-Ritter's professional staff assists students in using the collection and advising on access to off-campus resources.
-Ritter Library's 42 student-use computer workstations provide a large variety of software programs and allow students to access the Internet.
+Ritter's professional staff assists students in using the collection and advising about access to off-campus resources.
+Ritter Library's 52 student-use computer workstations provide a variety of software programs and allow students to access the Internet.